jaeyonggy/Portfolio/README.md

 ## Studies

-The R Notebooks and Jupyter notebooks I have written while studying for some Statistics classes and any other topic of interests.
+Studies I have done for statistics classes, research, or any other topic of interests.

 #### • Bayesian Statistics